-When an error occurs in the Berkeley DB library, a Berkeley DB error or an error return value is returned by the interface.
+When an error occurs in the Berkeley DB library, an exception is thrown or an error return value is returned by the interface.
 In some cases, however, the errno value may be insufficient to completely describe the cause of the error, especially during initial application debugging.

-The DB_ENV->set_errcall() and DB_ENV->set_errcall() (page 283) methods are used to enhance the mechanism for reporting error messages to the application.
+The DbEnv::set_errcall() and DbEnv::set_errcall() (page 297) methods are used to enhance the mechanism for reporting error messages to the application.
 In some cases, when an error occurs, Berkeley DB will call db_errcall_fcn with additional error information.
 It is up to the db_errcall_fcn function to display the error message in an appropriate manner.